-Regardless of the method used, this quadrant contains the items which you must reject by learning how to say no to people.
-This is particularly tough for me because I am a natural people pleaser.
-I seem to measure my value based on how others appreciate my performance.
-This is, of course, wrong, because it disregards the importance based on my values, and prioritizes the importance based on others’ values.
+Regardless of the method used, this quadrant contains the items you must reject by learning how to say no to people.
+This is particularly tough for me because I am a natural people pleaser, and I seem to measure my value based on how others appreciate my performance.
+That is, of course, wrong because it disregards the importance based on my values and prioritizes the importance based on others’ values.
 Through practice, though, if you become proficient at delegating parts of the tasks in this box either to other people or to automated systems, you can figure out a way to slowly eradicate this behavior.

 How To Define Your Own Eisenhower Box?

 Here’s the wrong way to approach the priority box, and, unfortunately, it is the way it manifests for most people: